 Many people who reload source their brass from picking it up at a local range.
 If you are looking for the best brass cases, this is not recommended.
 Picking up range brass usually results in a mixed bag of different manufacturers.
 This might be acceptable for plinking ammunition in pistols but will not work if you are looking to get the most accuracy from your reloads.
 Additionally, there is no way of knowing how many times the case has been fired, so you must be diligent in checking for split cases.
 However, if you pick up other’s range brass and want to get the best performance, you can sort the cases by manufacturer and load the brass in batches.
 Furthermore, if you sort each case by weight, you are more likely to have cases with similar volume which will help improve the accuracy of the final round.

 When looking for the best cases to reload, you might question using the nickel plated cases.
 These are simply brass cases that are electroplated with a thin layer of nickel.
 Nickel plated cases have their advantages, particularly in self-defense ammunition where it might be handled frequently.
 However, it is not recommended for reloading.
 Not only is it more expensive than regular brass, it does not last as long because the nickel is more brittle.
 The plating can also flake off and get into reloading dies.
 It is certainly possible to reload nickel plated cases, but they are not the best cases for reloading.

-The Best Brass Cases on the Market
+The Best Brass Cases on the Market in 2023

 Best Rifle Brass: